TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 - `Port 636`  -> ldaps

+- `Port 1433` -> mssql

 - `Port 5985` -> winrm

 <br />

-The domain `htb.local` and the FQDN `FOREST.htb.local` appear across multiple services and ports, so we add them to our `/etc/hosts` file:
+The domain `sequel.htb` and the DC `DC01.sequel.htb` appear across multiple services and ports, so we add them to our `/etc/hosts` file:

 <br />